How to make money buying and upselling cheap items

 If you find an item that seems to be particularly valuable, there's no harm in scooping up a few to sell on, but don't go overboard – you could end up with a box full of Disney pencil cases that nobody wants if you can't flog them quickly enough.

 For everything you need to know about getting the most out of selling your items on eBay, check out our ultimate seller's guide.

 Now on to the money bit!
-It is worth bearing in mind that you will incur a few charges on eEay with every item you sell.
-These include postage, packaging, eBay's charge and paypal charge.
+It is worth bearing in mind that you will incur a few charges on eBay with every item you sell.
+These include postage, packaging, eBay's charge and PayPal charge.
 You can find out the exact details about prices in our eBay seller guide.

 We've heard of people making anything from £100 to £2,000 a month by reselling stuff online.
 But it'll take a while to find your niche in the market and for the money to come rolling in.

 Be prepared for a bit of trial and error at first.
 Some items might make a small loss or only break even, while others will make you some serious cash.
 Stick with it until you find the items and brands that sell best!

 Looking to seriously cash in?
 If you've got any of these childhood toys in the attic you could be sitting on a small fortune!